 The next section, the appendix, offers you access to a number of digitized calligraphy manuals and historic maps.
 The resources section leaves little to desire.
 There is not only a handy overview of the transcriptions and background essays, but also a glossary of palaeographic terms, an overview of relevant dictionaries, a bibliographical section and a section on transcription standards and metadata standards.
 The sections on abbreviations and symbols, teaching materials and the history of the project do not yet contain information.

 I have saved perhaps the best thing for the end.
-At the start page of Italian Paleography you will find a number of short introductions to palaeography as a subject,its history, some tips and tricks, and also two videos in the right hand menu.
-In particular the page New to palaeography helps you for quick orientation into Gothic, mercantesca, cancelleresca, humanistic and italic script.
+At the start page of Italian Paleography you will find a number of short introductions to palaeography as a subject, its history, some tips and tricks, and also two videos in the right hand menu.
+In particular the page New to palaeography helps you for quick orientation into Gothic, mercantesca, cancelleresca, humanistic and italic (cursive) script.
 After creating an account for this website you can make transcriptions at this website using T-PEN (Transcription for Palaeographical and Editorial Notation).
 Thus this online tutorial offers you also a way to familiarize yourself with this important integrated tool.

-When you compare Italian Paleography with its older sister French Renaissance Paleography it is understandable that some sections have simply not yet been filled.
+When you compare Italian Paleography with its older sister French Renaissance Paleography it is understandable some sections have simply not yet been filled.
 The website for France has a very similar structure.
 A clear visual difference are the interactive map and the clickable tags for topics and time periods.
 Reference materials can be found under a separate heading, not as a part of the resources section.
 The main parts of the website are listed on the start page.
 The section “About French documents” is empty.
 The presence of its logo on the start page declares more openly the use of T-PEN.
 There is a page Get started which in my view helps you initially as good as the videos of Italian Paleography.
 These differences amount mainly to a judicious remix of elements.

 Both websites are hosted by the University of Toronto Libraries.
 Their logo deserves a place next to that of The Newberry at the top of both online tutorials.
 At the bottom other institutions are mentioned as well.
 A number of libraries and institutions in the United States have graciously provided materials for this website.
 It is fair to conclude after this quick tour that both tutorials fulfill their purpose eminently.
 The combination of attention to documents with the Italian vernacular and the use of Italian for a very particular part of the descriptions rightly stress also the need to master the Italian language to some degree if you want to study sources in Italian.
-This linguistic demand combines with the need to be able to read the various kinds of scripts, some of them really challenging, and make it clear doing history is not just a matter of reading texts translated into your own language and reasoning about them.
-Thus material and very physical aspects can help teaching you to look beyond the content of a document to its context.
+This linguistic demand combines with the need to be able to read the various kinds of scripts, some of them really challenging, and makes it clear doing history is not just a matter of reading texts translated into your own language and reasoning about them.
+Thus material and very physical aspects can help teaching you to look beyond the content of a document to its actual form and context.
 You simply need training for a number of essential activities in doing historical research.